FREQUENTLY ASKED QUESTIONS

 Outside one months' notice - $100.00 per person

-DO I HAVE TO PAY TO VOLUNTEER?
+DO WE HAVE TO PAY TO VOLUNTEER?

 Voluntourism is a concept that allows a two-way exchange.
 Voluntourists get to sample local culture and receive a wonderful overseas travel experience in exchange for donating their time, energy and yes, money to be able to carry out work.
 For Vinaka Fiji, the money covers your stay at a resort, transfers, meals (in the case of Korovou Eco-Tour Resort), supplies used during the voluntourism program as well as staffing to make your trip safe, easy and worthwhile.

 WHY ARE MEALS INCLUDED AT ONE RESORT AND NOT AT THE OTHER?

 The two resorts we offer are quite different in terms of the standard of accommodation.
 Korovou Eco-Tour Resort is a more basic offering yet still completely comfortable with the added benefit of a pool but due to it being simpler facilities, the overarching cost includes meals.
 With Mantaray Island Resort, it is a higher standard of facilities and meals.
 They do have a compulsory meal plan which covers all meals and is payable to the resort either through Vinaka Fiji before your trip or direct at the time of your stay.

 HOW CAN WE RAISE MONEY FOR MY TRIP?